dmitry-ivanov/laravel-testing-tools/README.md

 #### `runArtisan()`

-Runs artisan command directly by the class name, and return it:
+Run artisan command by the class name, and return it:

 ```php
 $command = $this->runArtisan(MyCommand::class, ['--name' => 'John']);